Aristine-ig/Aristine-ig/README.md

 I'm a Computer Science student specializing in AI/ML.
 I build web applications and AI-based projects using **React, Next.js, Node.js, TypeScript, MongoDB, and AI APIs**.

+I work on both frontend and backend development and use projects to learn and apply new technologies.

 ## 🛠️ Skills

 ### Frontend